27 Cool Things About "Silver

 27. Lady Peinforte’s continual Shakespearean allusions thus suggest that she’s got a bit of a thing for retro drama.

-28. A meteorite crashes with a huge explosion, three policemen are killed, two skinheads are mugged, criminal damage is done to a tearoom, and a pitched battle is fought between neo-Nazis and Cybermen right next door to one of Britain’s premier tourist attractions and the part-time residence of the Head of State.
+28. A meteor crashes with a huge explosion, three policemen are killed, two skinheads are mugged, criminal damage is done to a tearoom, and a pitched battle is fought between neo-Nazis and Cybermen right next door to one of Britain’s premier tourist attractions and the part-time residence of the Head of State.
 Why hasn’t the army been called in?

 29. “This is no madness, ‘tis England!”
 Credit where it’s due, that’s a great line.